 - the student’s performance in the Thesis Defense

-Upon learning from the student's Honors Thesis Committee (normally just the Primary Advisor and the Secondary Advisor) that the Project has been successfully completed and defended, and upon receiving from the student the bound Final Version of the thesis, the Department of Philosophy lets the College of Arts & Sciences know that the student has successfully completed their Honors Program.
+Upon learning from the student's Honors Thesis Committee (normally just the Primary Advisor and the Secondary Advisor) that the Project has been successfully completed and defended, the Department of Philosophy lets the College of Arts & Sciences know that the student has successfully completed their Honors Program.

 At that point, the student may be awarded the A.B. cum laude, magna cum laude, or summa cum laude according to the following proportions: the top 15 percent in overall grade point average of Latin honors candidates who complete the necessary requirements of their major departments or programs in the College of Arts & sciences, will graduate summa cum laude; the next 35 percent magna cum laude; the next 50 percent cum laude.